Light Communication Systems Increase Warehouse and Loading Dock Safety

 Most critical to safety, productivity and accident prevention at the loading dock is communication.
 In fact, HR Magazine noted that 48% of people surveyed said that confusing direction [and miscommunication] led to an average of 40 minutes of productivity lost per day.
 The primary objective of a light communication system is to keep operations productive by clearly informing loading dock personnel and truck drivers of a truck’s status.
 For example, the interior light communication system notifies dock personnel when they can safely enter a properly restrained trailer while the exterior lights communicate when a truck driver can safely depart from the dock position.

-Although the universally understood red/stop and green/go lights are a great improvement to many loading docks, there are additional advancements in light communication for your warehouse and loading dock which can reduce dock and facility accidents more effectively.
+Although the universally understood red/stop and green/go lights are a great improvement to loading docks, there are additional advancements in light communication for warehouse and loading docks which can help efficiently reduce dock and facility accidents.

 Line-of-Sight Light Communication